The Top 5 Supplements for Sleep

 1. Curcumin

-There is strong evidence that Curcumin improves anxiety symptoms, with Examine.com rating the evidence as grade A. Curcumin as a supplement is a polyphenol derived from turmeric root, commonly taken as capsule.
+There is strong evidence that Curcumin improves anxiety symptoms.
+Grade A, according to Examine.com.
+Curcumin as a supplement is a polyphenol derived from turmeric root, commonly taken as capsule.
 Studies typically use 500–1500mg.

 2. Prebiotics

-There is strong evidence that Prebiotics improves anxiety symptoms, with Examine.com rating the evidence as grade A. Prebiotics as a supplement is a dietary fibre derived from plant-derived, commonly taken as capsule or powder.
+There is strong evidence that Prebiotics improves anxiety symptoms.
+Grade A, according to Examine.com.
+Prebiotics as a supplement is a dietary fibre derived from plant-derived, commonly taken as capsule or powder.
 Studies typically use 3–10g.

 Prebiotics are dietary fibres that feed the beneficial bacteria already living in your gut.
 They are known to improve digestive regularity, reduce bloating, and support a healthier gut environment over time.
 They can also have a positive effect on mood and immune function by supporting the gut-brain axis.
 They are found naturally in foods such as oats, garlic, and bananas, and are also available as supplements in capsule or powder form.